mmbman/Katagiri/fukanzazengi-notes.md

 >
 > SZ: Put aside all involvements and suspend all affairs.
 >
-> KR: Cast aside all involvements; cease all affairs.
+> EB: Cast aside all involvements and cease all affairs.

 - This is discussed as “arrangement of circumstances” in [“*Fukanzazengi*: Dōgen's Universal Recommendation for Zazen – Talk 1” (34:20)](1979-06-09-Fukanzazengi-Talk-1#3420) and in the rest of the series.